-Safeguarding is everyone's responsibility at Parkside Community Primary School This policy applies to all of our staff including permanent, temporary and supply, volunteers, governors and contractors.
+Safeguarding is everyone's responsibility at Highover school This policy applies to all of our staff including permanent, temporary and supply, volunteers, governors and contractors.
 It also applies to our safeguarding arrangements for extended school and off-site activities.

-Parkside Community Primary School plays a crucial role in preventative education.
+Highover School plays a crucial role in preventative education.
 This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour Policy - pastoral support system
+- Positive behaviour Policy - pastoral support system

-- planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- healthy and respectful relationships

-- boundaries and consent

-- stereotyping, prejudice, and equality

-- body confidence and self-esteem

-- how to recognise an abusive relationship (including coercive and controlling behaviour)

-- the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

-- what constitutes sexual harassment and sexual violence and why they're always unacceptable.
+- planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as: - healthy and respectful relationships - boundaries and consent - stereotyping, prejudice, and equality - body confidence and self-esteem - how to recognise an abusive relationship (including coercive and controlling behaviour) - the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support - what constitutes sexual harassment and sexual violence and why they're always unacceptable.

-- Anti-Racism Policy

 Role and Responsibility of all staff (permanent, temporary and supply), volunteers and contractors read Part One and Annex B of Keeping Children Safe in Education, and the reviewed version of this guidance at least annually.
-Staff/volunteers who do not work directly with children are not required to read Part One and can be provided with Annex A (a condensed version of Part One)
+Staff/volunteers who do not work directly with children are not required to read Part One and can be provided with Annex A (a condensed version of Part One) but to promote good practice we recommend that they do so.